 Consumer confidence dropped slightly in December, but remains close to the high it achieved in November because consumers are slightly more pessimistic about business and job prospects.
 (Read the Conference Board’s Consumer Confidence Survey

-The FOMC meets later this week.
+meets later this week.
 A slowing of economic growth and low inflation figures increase the likelihood that the FOMC will delay increasing the federal funds rate further.

 Real Gross Domestic Product